 Slaves began to be freed in Kings County around 1797.
 During the subsequent three decades, people with the last names of prominent Bay Ridge families—and thus presumably Bay Ridge or at least New Utrecht residents—freed slaves, including Agnes Rappelyea and Adriance Van Brunt, as well as Couwenhovens and Bergens, according to Brooklyn Heights Blog.
 Still, “As late as the 1820s,” according to the Bay Ridge Chronicles, “slaves made up one-sixth of the population of the farming communities of Kings County.”

-And it’s not as if the newly freed slaves became equal members of New Utrecht society.
+Newly freed slaves did not become equal members of New Utrecht society.
 Bigotry persisted in the area, as it did throughout the United States.
-The New York World recounts an ugly incident decades later, from 1894, in which the boxer Frank Craig, aka “The Harlem Coffee Cooler,” visited Fort Hamilton Village for a boxing match against Peter McGlone, on Shore Road, probably near its intersection with Fourth Avenue.
+The New York World recounts an ugly incident from 1894, in which the boxer Frank Craig, aka “The Harlem Coffee Cooler,” visited Fort Hamilton Village for a boxing match against Peter McGlone, on Shore Road, probably near its intersection with Fourth Avenue.
+(Race relations at the turn of the 20th century were especially tense in boxing, culminating in 1908 with the African–American Jack Johnson‘s world-heavyweight boxing championship.)
 After the first few fights, punctuated with musical performances, 80 minutes passed without Craig and the main event; the emcee appeared and announced the boxer’s clothes had been stolen.

 Cries of “Fake!” and “The nigger is a duffer” were heard on all sides.
 This angered the colored pugilist.
 Coming from the dressing room and doffing his hat, he said: “My trunks were really stolen to-night.
 I propose to have the two men who [already fought] on the stage arrested.”